-Open swim begins at 1:30 p.m. daily and ends at 5:15 p.m.
+Starts at 1:30 p.m. daily and closes at 5:15 p.m.

-Morning Kid's Activities
+Kid's Grid

-Aquatic games and activities are available for children of all ages and swimming abilities.
+Aquatic games and activities for children of all ages and swimming abilities.
 There will also be games on land for those who don't wish to swim.